hediiimohamed/lidar_obstacle_detection_tracking/README.md

 ## Overview

+This ROS2 package detects and tracks obstacles using LiDAR data.
+It is a ROS2 port of the original lidar_obstacle_detector (ROS1) with improvements for [tracking/stability/etc.].

 This ROS2 node performs 3D LiDAR-based obstacle detection and tracking using point cloud processing algorithms.
 It processes incoming LiDAR data to:

 - Filter and segment the ground plane